Azure-Samples/azure-spring-boot-samples/keyvault/azure-securtiy-keyvault-jca/run-with-command-line-server-side/README.md

 - This sample contains a simple and pure Spring Boot web application.

 ### Run Spring Boot web server with Azure key vault via command line.
-1. Run command `mvn package` in the folder where the pom.xml.
+1. Open terminal and enter the folder where the pom.xml is and run `mvn package`.
 In the target folder there is a run-with-command-line-server-1.0.0.jar generated.
 1. Get a copy of the JCA configuration file.
    - Linux: <java-home>/lib/security/java.security
    - MacOS Big Sur: <java-home>/conf/security/java.security